This-Is-Prince/agent-other-sdks/docs/erc20.md

 Example prompts:
 - "How much USDC did I approve for Uniswap?"
 - "Check my token allowances for 0x1234..."
-- "Do I have any existing approvals for PEPE token?"
+- "Do I have any existing approvals for LINK token?"
+- "How much DAI can contract 0xabcd... spend on my behalf?"
+- "Show me all my token approvals on Polygon"

 ## API Response Examples